latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ---

 Rate limits in Bittensor are implemented as block-based cooldown periods.
-When a rate-limited operation is performed, subsequent attempts to perform the same operation must wait for a specified number of [blocks](../resources/glossary.md#block) to pass before they can be executed again.
+When a rate-limited operation succeeds, subsequent attempts to perform the same operation must wait for a specified number of [blocks](../resources/glossary.md#block) to pass before they can be executed again.
+Unsuccessful operations may be re-tried.

 ## Global rate limits